At a glance

-Cryptosporidium (along with Giardia) are both well known protozoal infections which are common causes of waterborne disease.
+Cryptosporidiosis (along with Giardiaisis) are both well known protozoal infections that are common causes of waterborne disease.

 It is estimated that up to 15% of cats in the United States have been infected with Cryptosporidium at some point in their lives.
 Cats from shelters have a higher rate of infection due to often crowded conditions.

-Nonsporulated (non-infective) oocysts are pass in the feces of an infected host.
+Nonsporulated (non-infective) oocysts are passed in the feces of an infected host.

-Most oocysts are thick-walled and are infective when they are passed out of the body in the feces, according to the CDC, it may also be possible that oocysts pass out of the body by respiratory secretions .
+Most oocysts are thick-walled and are infective when they are passed out of the body in the feces, according to the Centers For Disease Control (CDC), it may also be possible that oocysts pass out of the body by respiratory secretions.
 Each oocyst contains 4 sporozoites in each of 2 sporocysts.
 The zoites invade the intestinal cells and develop to the schizont stage.
 The schizonts release more zoites which invade new cells and give rise to the next generation of schizonts.
 There are 3 generations of schizonts.
 Zoites released from the last generation of schizonts invade cells and form gametocytes.
 The male gametocyte releases gametes which fuse with the female gametocytes and form oocysts.

-A small number of oocysts are thin-walled and remain within the body which cause re-infection.
+A small number of oocysts are thin-walled and remain within the body which causes re-infection.